enjeeneer/PEARL/README.md

 ## Installation
 First you'll need to install [Energym](https://github.com/bsl546/energym) for running the building energy simulations atop _EnergyPlus_.
-There full installation instructions can be found on their website [here](https://bsl546.github.io/energym-pages/sources/install_min.html).
+The full installation instructions can be found on their website [here](https://bsl546.github.io/energym-pages/sources/install_min.html).

 Then you can install the required dependencies vai `conda`:
 ```commandline